tfarirayi1/tgf/README.md

 #### a react component has properties
   * a property determines what is rendered by a component.
 #### a react component has working memory, which holds for each property a 'working value'
-  * all properties must be loaded into working memory with its default working value or a saved one.
+  * all properties must be loaded into working memory with their default working values or saved ones.
   * manipulate the component by modifying the working values of its properties.
 ### _packages
 #### react
   * component based javascript framework.
 #### react-router-dom
-  * routing library for react.
+  * declarative routing library for react.
 #### aws-amplify
   * cognito identity authentication library.
 ### _components